 Photographic Composition – Use the Corners

 Ah – photographic composition… Once again I will start with the fact that a lot of people ask me how to take better landscape photos.
 I counter this by saying theirs are really nearly as good as mine, as a landscape photographer.
-They could be just as good as mine if only they tweaked a few things!
+They could be just as good as mine if only they tweaked a few minor things!

 The are a few secrets to really Strong Lines in a landscape photograph.

 Your eye does things you don’t realise.
 When you open a book, your eye goes to the top left of a page automatically.
 It gets bored if the subject of a photo is slap bang in the middle of the image.
 It does lots more than that as well.
 What it does can be good or bad if you are in the Landscape Photography business.

 What do we want? – we want people to look at our Landscape Photographs for as long as possible.
 To do this we use all the available area of the image to please and excite the eye that is looking at it.